brianglass/anastasis/files/weekday_vespers2.md

 Of the Dead.

 All things human which do not survive after death are vanity; wealth does not endure, glory does journey with us; for when death arrives all these things vanish.
-And so let us cry out to Christ the immortal King, Â‘Give rest to those who have passed from us to the place where all who rejoice in you have their dwellingÂ’.
+And so let us cry out to Christ the immortal King, ‘Give rest to those who have passed from us to the place where all who rejoice in you have their dwelling’.

 Glory.
 Both now.